 - Coordinating patient follow up and monitoring

 Many patients don’t see a physician promptly after they have left the hospital.
 In fact, 65% of Medicare patients had no interaction with a physician between the time they were discharged and when they were readmitted.
 This constitutes a significant gap in care for the patient.
-This gap in care allows health deterioration to go unnoticed by the care team until severe complications arise that requires readmission.
-Physician follow up is a critical part of the patient’s care plan, but sometimes patients don’t have the motivation to make and keep their appointments.
-As you build your post discharge follow up programs, appointment reminders and scheduling become key components of a successful hospital readmission reduction strategy.
-Not only do you need to be able to facilitate the appointment, it’s equally important to educate the patient as to why the follow up is needed.
+This gap in care allows health deterioration to go unnoticed by the care team until severe complications arise that require readmission.
+Physician follow-up is a critical part of the patient’s care plan, but sometimes patients don’t have the motivation to make and keep their appointments.
+As you build your post-discharge follow-up programs, appointment reminders and scheduling become key components of a successful hospital readmission reduction strategy.
+Not only do you need to be able to facilitate the appointment, but it’s also equally important to educate the patient as to why the follow-up is needed.

-- Emphasize on care model than business model
+- Emphasize on care model than a business model

 Communication with the nurses, when it comes to discharging patients; it was discovered that often kept patients at the facility for longer than medically necessary, recognizing the financial benefits associated with a prolonged stay.
 The patients really wanted to go home but the care facility won’t let them.
 The system was driven more by the business model than the care model.
 That was one of the first things which were identified as a tremendous opportunity to improve upon.

 - Payer should be Educating patients

 Another key strategy that payer should follow after patient discharge is to educate patients throughout their hospital stay.
 Start teaching and educating people from the day they come in, making sure they are prepared to take care of themselves at home.

 Every interaction with patients is an opportunity to educate patients, about their condition, medication, post-discharge plans, and follow-up plans.
 Patients that understand more about their condition and their care will feel more involved in their care process and less detached.